monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-3.md

 After completing this room, I learned:

 - Using terminal text editors
-- General utilities such as downloading and serving files using a python web server
+- General utilities such as downloading and serving files using a Python web server
 - Process management
 - Maintaining and automating the system by the use of crontab, package management, and reviewing logs